nukomeet/nukomeet.com/content/projects/freyment.md

 link: http://imaps-france.fr
 ---

-FPC is an application that automates internal sales process at Freyssinet.
+Freyment is a ticketing systems, developped for IMAPS France that integrates with BNP Paribas.